 Please report it to us, not federal land managers.

 As more and more new folks enter the world of outdoor recreation, we are finding trash dumped all over our public, state, and private lands.
-This not only spoils the beauty which we come to embrace but trash dumps are also used as an excuse to restrict access during management planning.
-Therefore, we encourage you to be a good steward and haul any trash out of our public spaces.
+With open access to public lands, this behavior is inevitable.
+However, federal land managers use these negative actions to justify access restrictions.
+Therefore, we encourage you haul trash out yourself or contact our friends at Natural Restorations.

 We ask that you be as detailed as possible.
 Please include a description of the trash, including the type of materials you found, GPS coordinates, clear directions, trail conditions, access issues, the approximate amount of waste you found, or any additional information that may be helpful to the cleanup crew.